Plumsail/forms-docs/SharePoint/designer/controls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Every Likert scale control has the following settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

-    *   - InternalName
+    *   - Name
         - Setting utilized by many elements.
-InternalName is similar to ID, it's a unique identifier for the element.
+Name is similar to ID, it's a unique identifier for the element.
     *   - Questions
         - Enter how many questions the Likert scale will have - each question starts form a new line.
     *   - Answers